Qlik-PE/qlik-aws-cost-explorer/README.md

 ## Prerequisites

-1. An AWS access key pair for [IAM user](<https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html>)
-2. An S3 bucket to store the final csv result.
+1. An S3 bucket to store the final csv result.
 If this is not present, the file will be stored into the TEMP directory
+2. An AWS access key pair for [IAM user](<https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html>) with permissiont to connect to Cost Explorer API and the S3 bucket
 3. Python 3.10
 4. [Pandas 1.4.2](<https://pandas.pydata.org/pandas-docs/stable/>)
 5. [Boto 3](<https://boto3.amazonaws.com/v1/documentation/api/latest/index.html>)